 This app promises to pay you for tutoring English students in other countries!
 I will admit that I have been thinking about downloading this one for a long time, and now have finally gotten around to it.
 But can you really make money with the NiceTalk Tutor App?

-This is what I was wanting to figure out, which is why I finally decided to give it a try.
+I wanted to see whether the NiceTalk Tutor App was any different, which is why I finally decided to give it a try.

 My first impression of the app’s stats, however, were not incredibly impressive.